rillonline/writing/kearsarge/kearsarge.md

 "That's good.
 We can't get a flight until afternoon.
 Will The Czarina talk to me if I go with you?"

-"Sure," I said.
-"She'll want to appear in one of your articles.
-She loves notoriety."
+Although I knew the Czarina craved the noteriety Blake Redman could give her, I expected the Czarina would not to know about my break-up with STar.
+Ididn't want to discuss that with Blake present.

+"i'll let you know what she has to say," I said aloud.
+"I'm sure you can contact her when you're off planet.
+She will like the notitery in the Coalition.
+If you check, you'll find out more about her there."

 "Then we have a plan."
-Blake said. \<
+Blake said.

 "When do we get back together?"
 Josh asked.
 "These routines will run all night.
 I can check them in the morning."